-Part I -Ph.D-Syllabus ELECTRONICS AND COMMUNICATION ENGINEERING Special Paper V: Mobile Ad-Hoc Networks 16RECE305 (Effective from the academic year 2016-2017 onwards)
+Part I -Ph.D-Syllabus ELECTRONICS AND COMMUNICATION ENGINEERING Special Paper V: Mobile Ad-Hoc Networks 17RECE305 (Effective from the academic year 2017-2018 onwards)

-- To study about adhoc networks, characteristics features, applications of Wireless channel. - To study about fundamentals of medium access protocols and applications. - To study about the network protocols and applications. - To study the fundamentals ofend-end delivery and security. - To introduce the concept of cross layer design and integration of adhoc for 4G - To learn the main factors affecting performance of networks.
+- To study about adhoc networks, characteristics features, applications of Wireless channel. - To study about fundamentals of medium access protocolsand applications. - To study about the network protocols and applications. - To study the fundamentals ofend-end delivery and security. - To introduce the concept of cross layer design and integration of adhoc for 4G - To learn the main factors affecting performance of networks.

-- Conversant with the latest adhoc networks, characteristics features, applications of Wireless channel - Design and implement of medium access protocols and applications. - Apply the concept of the network protocols and applications. - Identify the importance of end-end delivery and security. - Understand the concept of cross layer design and integration of adhoc for 4G - Implement different type of factors affecting performance of networks.
+- Conversant with the latest adhoc networks, characteristics features, applications of Wireless channel. - Design and implement of medium access protocols and applications. - Apply the concept of the network protocols and applications. - Identify the importance of end-end delivery and security. - Understand the concept of cross layer design and integration of adhoc for 4G - Implement different type of factors affecting performance of networks.

-Introduction adhoc networks definition, characteristics features, applications. to Charectristics Mobility Models:- Indoor of Wireless channel, Adhoc out door models.
+Introduction definition, to adhoc networks characteristics features. applications.
+Charectristics of Wireless channel.
+Adhoc Mobility Models:-Indoor and out door models